kef59000/thro-dsscm/01 Geospatial Analytics/00 Geospatial Analytics with QGIS.md

 ### Walkthrough
 - Create a folder on your drive for this task.
 Copy the required data into this folder.
 - First you have to determine the coordinates of the Aldi branches and the regional warehouse.
-Your colleague has already done a little preparatory work for this and determined the street ad-dresses of the branches from https://filialfinder.aldi-sued.de and saved them in an Excel file.
+Your colleague has already done a little preparatory work for this and determined the street addresses of the branches from https://filialfinder.aldi-sued.de and saved them in an Excel file.
 Open the Excel sheet.
 He saved the coordinates in Gauss-Krüger Zone 3 format.
 Go to https://www.deine-berge.de/Rechner/Koordinaten/ and find out the remaining coordinates of the branches. **Caution: Format the coordinate cells in Excel in text format, otherwise the dec-imal delimitation will not be accepted!**
 - Open QGIS and open the shapefiles and layer them so that they are all visible.
 Bring the project and all shapefiles to the Gauss-Krüger-3 EPSG 5678 coordinate reference system.
 - Format the shapefiles according to common expectations:
     - The boroughs are white with a thin black border.
 Add the district name as a subtle caption.